varunsridharan/action-envato-uploader/CONTRIBUTING.md

 ## Workflow

-This repository currently only uses the `master` branch, which should always be stable and usable.
+This repository currently only uses the `main` branch, which should always be stable and usable.
 Releases will be tagged as needed.

 ## Release instructions